 At THE FUN KIDS DENTIST, we do all we can to make dental health affordable.
-If you do not have insurance, we make available a discount for parents who pay in full at the time of service.
-For our orthodontic patients, we provide an optional pay-in-full discount and if you are willing to make all your visits in the morning, it can save you money as well.
-If you have multiple children in orthodontic treatment we take that into consideration also.
+If you do not have insurance, we have a discount for parents who pay in full at the time of service.
+We offer orthodontic discounts for families who pay in full, make all their visits in the morning and have multiple children in orthodontic treatment.

 - Our fees are based on the treatment necessary and the time involved and may vary according to the intricacies of each case.
-We accept cash, Check, Mastercard, Visa, Discover, and Care Credit®.
+We accept cash, check, Mastercard, Visa, Discover, American Express, and Care Credit®.

 - We offer payment plans for extensive treatment, including orthodontics.
 You can also make an online payment via our website.

-- We are now able to email your account statement instead of mailing a paper copy.
+- We can offer emailed account statements instead of mailing a paper copy.
 If your preference is email, please send us your correct email address with your name and account number.
 This email will also be used for appointment reminders.

 Please provide us with your insurance card at your first visit and keep us updated on any changes such as policy name, insurance address, subscriber ID, or change of employment.